awoie/vp-token-spec/README.md

 Verifiable Presentations (VP) are used to present claims along with cryptographic proofs of the link between presenter and subject of the verifiable credentials it contains.
 A verifiable presentation can contain a subset of claims asserted in a certain credential (selective disclosure) and it can assemble claims from different credentials.

-There are two formats of VCs and VPs: JWT and JSON-LD.
+There are two credential formats to VCs and VPs: JSON or JSON-LD.
+There are also two proof formats to VCs and VPs: JWT and Linked Data Proofs.
 Each of those formats has different properties and capabilites and each of them comes with different proof types.
-The JWT format can be used with JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-web-token).
-JSON-LD is used with different kinds of Linked Data Proofs and JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-ld).
+Proof formats are agnostic to the credential format chosen.
+However, the JSON credential format is commonly used with JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-web-token).
+JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-ld).

-This specification supports all beforementioned assertion and proof formats.
+This specification defines standard claims to allow implementations to support all beforementioned assertion and proof formats.
+These claims can be used with any OpenID Connect Flows: as JWTs such as ID tokens, or as sets of JSON claims such as UserInfo Endpoint responses.

 ## Use Cases